 Japan is known to have one of the highest life expectancies in the whole world.
 With this said, it is traditionally important to celebrate particular age points like the following:

 As we reach this part of the post, we hope that you were able to learn the best ways to wish someone a happy birthday in the Japanese language.
-If you enjoyed this post and would love to learn more, we highly recommend that you check out the Ling App by Simya Solutions.
+If you enjoyed this post and would love to learn more, we highly recommend that you check out the Ling App.

 The Ling App is a free language learning platform that comes complete with Japanese lessons, games, and learning content that will help you improve your language skills in an instant.
 By just using the app for 10 minutes a day, you’ll get to understand the intricate grammar details, writing system, and word choice which are all critical in expressing a meaningful sentence.

-What sets this gamified app from the rest is that all the lessons from the inside are co-authored by real native speakers and language professionals which means that you'll get the best resource right on your mobile device for free.
-Download it today to start progressing on the right way in Japanese.
+What sets this gamified app from the rest is that all the lessons from the inside are co-authored by real native speakers and language professionals which means that you’ll get the best resource right on your mobile device for free.
+Download it today to start progressing your Japanese skills!